 Where & when

-Place Amiral Barnaud in the Old Town on Tuesday and Saturday
+Place Admiral Barnaud, Old Town: Tuesday and Saturday

-Similar to this is the Brocante (second hand) market which also takes place in various locations - vintage and second-hand clothes, shoes, bags and various random items.
+Similar market which also takes place in various locations - vintage and second-hand clothes, shoes, bags and various random items.
 If you like to rummage then this is the market for you...plus you can grab a coffee and do a good bit of people watching!

-Check our Events Calender to find more markets in Antibes.
+Check our Events Calendar to find more markets in Antibes.